jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 The initial goal for the simulation is to provide a virtual terminal that can communicate with other PCjs machines and provide a realistic serial communication experience, all from the comfort of your web browser.

+Eventually, I would also like to recreate a fully commented source-code listing for the [DEC VT100 ROMs](/devices/pc8080/rom/vt100/).
-There's still plenty of debugging to do, because while DEC's Technical Manuals were excellent, they were not comprehensive; there are no commented source-code listings, for example, like those that IBM used to provide in their early Technical Reference manuals, so we have to [create our own](/devices/pc8080/rom/vt100/).
+DEC's [VT100 Technical Manuals](/pubs/dec/vt100/) are excellent, and they provide an enormous amount of hardware detail, but they are a bit light on certain programming details, and there are no firmware listings like those those that IBM provided in the early IBM PC Technical Reference manuals.

 Check out the [VT100 Debugger Configuration](/devices/pc8080/machine/vt100/debugger/) for additional information about VT100 internals and links to other technical resources.